Coronado Beach, CA: Planning Your Visit

 Where to Stay in Coronado

-The Hotel del Coronado is the most obvious choice, however, that will set you back a pretty penny.
-This hotel made my list of the best hotel pools in San Diego.
-If you stay there, you’ll be right in the heart of Coronado and have easy access to beaches, restaurants and shopping.
+The famous Hotel del Coronado is the most obvious choice, located right next to the main Coronado Beach.
+This hotel is one of the best beachfront resorts in San Diego.
+If you stay there, you’ll be right in the heart of Coronado and have easy access to beaches, restaurants, and shopping.
 And if you visit in the winter time, you might get to see the Hotel Del decorated for the holidays.
+In fact, it’s one of the best Christmastime hotels in the U.S.

 The Coronado Island Marriott Resort & Spa is located near Tidelands Park, and won’t set you back as much as the first two options I listed.
 Or you can stay right across from the Hotel del Coronado, at the Coronado Beach Resort.
 The Best Western Plus Suites on Hotel Coronado Island is also a popular option.